andli/munin/README.md

 - ✅ Get BLE working
 - ✅ Get IMU sensor working
 - ✅ Light up LED on face change
+- ✅ Implement real battery voltage reading (ADC)
+- ✅ Broadcast battery level periodically
+- Add charging status detection and fix voltage being all wrong
 - Receive LED configuration from client
-- Get battery level working
 - Broadcast face change only on movement
-- Broadcast battery level periodically
-- Implement real battery voltage reading (ADC)
-- Add charging status detection
 - Stronger LED than the builtin one needed - add an SK6812
 - Add firmware support for using the SK6812
 - Add on/off button and reset button